Electronic Contracts and E-Signatures: Complying With ESIGN and the UETA, Interplay With the UCC

-Recent Developments Including Remote Notarization, PPP Lending E-Notes, and Possible UCC Revisions for Emerging Technologies
+Recent Developments, Remote Notarization, Lending E-Notes, and UCC Revisions for Emerging Technologies

-This CLE course will examine recent legal trends and developments regarding e-signatures and electronic contracts, with the panel focusing in part on the use of e-signatures and electronic contracts during COVID-19 business interruptions, governors’ remote notarization executive orders, a status update on the ambitious efforts of the Uniform Law Commission and the American Law Institute to reconfigure the UCC for emerging digital technologies, and recent case law on e-signatures.
+This CLE course will examine recent legal trends and developments regarding e-signatures and electronic contracts, as well as digital assets, with the panel focusing on the lessons learned from use of e-signatures and electronic contracts during the COVID pandemic, current trends with regard to e-signatures and electronic contracts, emerging developments that we might expect when the 2022 UCC Amendments gain wide implementation and recent case law on e-signatures.

 - Electronic contracts and e-signatures: what are they?

-- Implications of ESIGN, UETA, UCC for electronic contracts (including potential revisions to the UCC for emerging technologies)
+- Implications of ESIGN, UETA, UCC for electronic contracts, including for electronic promissory notes and electronic negotiable instruments

 - Provisions and practices to ensure the validity of electronic contracts and e-signatures

 - Enforceability, authentication, and admissibility challenges with electronic contracts and e-signatures

 The panel will review these and other key issues:

 - What are the most recent legal issues surrounding electronic contracts and e-signatures?